lubomirovna/sentiment-analysis-with-pytorch/README.md

 * [Project Status](#project-status)

 ## General info
-The aim of my project is to learn deep learning with Pytorch to analyse data taken from twitter.
+The aim of my project is to explore deep learning and Pytorch to analyse data taken from twitter.
+My intention is to find out if Twitter users' attitudes towards climate change and global warming have changed over time.

 ## Technologies
 Project is created with: